Bankruptcy in Australia: How does it work?

 You’re wondering, ‘how does the bankruptcy process work?’

-You declare bankruptcy with no savings to fall back on, and because your credit cards have been cancelled, only your wage to live on.
-It’s great that creditors are no longer hounding you and you have extra cash in your pocket, but you still have other financial commitments to meet — paying your rent and car loan, school fees for your children, or loans to pay back to family or friends — as well needing to cover everyday living expenses.
+You declare bankruptcy with no savings to fall back on, and because your credit cards have been cancelled, you have only your wage to live on.
+It’s great that creditors are no longer hounding you and you have extra cash in your pocket, but you still have other financial commitments to meet — paying your rent and car loan or school fees or child support payments for your children — as well needing to cover everyday living expenses.

 Imagine instead that you have the security of a long-range, detailed budget in place.
 Your bills are paid on time, you have savings growing in the bank and can see a clear path to your recovery.
 When your budget changes or unexpected bills come up, you have the support of a caring team of experts to work it out for you.
 Creditors are no longer chasing you and you’ve forgotten what it’s like to worry about money.